Long-Term Retention Policy

 When planning to use GFS retention policy, consider the following limitations:

-- [Applicable to all backup targets except object storage] While applying the GFS retention policy, Veeam Agent does not create new full backup files.
+- While applying the GFS retention policy, Veeam Agent does not create new full backup files.
 You must configure your backup jobs in a way you do not lose any essential data due to an insufficient number of full backup files.
 For example, if you configure monthly GFS retention, you need at least one full backup file per month.

 - If a GFS flag is assigned to a full backup file in an active backup chain, the following applies: